hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 NF-ResNets show that it is possible to build networks without BN that are able to achieve competitive prediction performance.
 It is not yet entirely clear whether the ideas of NF-ResNets could make BN entirely obsolete, however.
-Therefore, it is probably to take a closer look at what the limitations of NF-ResNets are.
+Therefore, it should be interesting to take a closer look at what the limitations of NF-ResNets are.
 Assuming that the ideas in NF-ResNets can make BN (at least partly) obsolete, this should also provide some insights as to what the important factors are to explain the success of BN.

 ### Limitations